You are not logged in!

 Create a free account and automatically get e-mail alerts on news like this!

-The Honorable Lawrence E. Strickling
+Remarks by Lawrence E. Strickling

-Assistant Secretary for Communications and Information
+Assistant Secretary of Commerce for Communications and Information